 There are plenty of colleges and universities out there who want you to enroll.
 So why should you pick The University of Toledo?
 What makes us unique?

-What The University of Toledo can offer you
+Multicultural life at The University of Toledo

 • Primos: A mentoring/tutoring program for first-year Latino students